-The Columbia City Council is scheduled to hear public input and vote on both proposals during it's regular meeting on Monday night.
+The Columbia City Council held its regular meeting on Monday night.

 The Columbia City Council on Monday night tabled a vote to donate three city-owned properties to the Columbia Housing Authority, which plans to develop affordable homes on the land.